Wild Rice and Squash Pilaf Stuffing

-Here is a Wild rice stuffing recipe you can make that everyone can enjoy without all the fillers.
+Here is a Vegan-friendly Wild rice stuffing recipe you can make that everyone can enjoy without all the fillers.
 An easy side dish recipe that’s colorful, healthy, full of flavor, and a perfect holiday side dish or stuffing recipe.
 The dried cranberries add a touch of sweetness to this wild rice Pilaf.

 • Packed with flavor!
 Rice has never tasted so good, sweet cranberries marry up with creamy squash and crunchy walnuts, all nesting in a bed of wild rice -yum!